August 2016 ABA Beneficial Grants Funding Round

 The Chair of the Committee is appointed by the Minister and is a part-time statutory office holder.

-On 5 May 2016, the Minister appointed Ms Donna Ah Chee as Chair of the Committee, for a term of 3 years from 1 July 2016.
+The Minister has appointed Ms Donna Ah Chee as Chair of the ABA Committee for a term of 3 years, beginning 1 July 2016.

 Current Committee Members